Project-Books/book-project/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq

-A part of the The 'our standards' section has been adapted from the [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct).
+A part of the 'our standards' section has been adapted from the [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct).

 ## Notes